Background pattern

 Maintenance dose

-Depending on your response to this medication, the dose may be increased by 10 mg per kg of body weight, at intervals of one or two weeks, up to 30 mg per kg of body weight.
+Depending on how you respond to this medicine, the dose may be increased by 10 mg per kilogram of body weight, at intervals of one or two weeks, up to 30 mg per kilogram of body weight.
 The maximum dose is 1,200 mg once a day.

 Children ≥ 60 kg